Zhang Rujing: Early life and education

-Zhang Rujing was born in 1948 in the city of Nanjing, Jiangsu Province (then in the Republic of China) to a steelworker, Zhang Xilun, and his wife Liu Peijin.
-Less than a year old, Zhang and his family fled with the retreating Kuomintang aboard a boat to Kaohsiung on the southern coast of Taiwan in 1949, reportedly to his mother's great distress.
-Growing up in Kaohsiung, Zhang excelled in his studies and was admitted to study at Taiwan's number-one-ranked university, National Taiwan University (NTU) in the capital, Taipei.
-After graduating from NTU's Mechanical Engineering Department in 1970, Zhang moved to the United States where he earned his master's degree in engineering from University at Buffalo's School of Engineering and, as soon as his newly-wed American wife completed her masters, moved to Southern Methodist University in Texas to earn his doctorate in electrical engineering.
+Zhang Rujing was born in 1948 in the city of Nanjing, Jiangsu Province (then in the Republic of China) to a steelworker, Zhang Xilun, and his wife, Liu Peijin.
+When he was less than a year old, Zhang and his family fled on a boat to Taiwan during the Great Retreat.
+They arrived in Kaohsiung on the southern coast of Taiwan in 1949.

+Zhang grew up in Kaohsiung.
+He graduated from National Taiwan University with a bachelor's degree in mechanical engineering in 1970, then completed graduate studies in the United States.
+He earned a Master of Science (M.S.) in engineering from the University at Buffalo and his Ph.D. in electrical engineering from Southern Methodist University in 1985.

 Career

-In 1977, at 29 years old, Zhang began working at the semi-conductor giant Texas Instruments alongside experts in integrated circuits with his first boss having been Nobel Prize in Physics laureate Jack Kilby.
-Starting as a design engineer, during his twenty formative years at Texas Instruments, Zhang would develop under the mentorship of his boss, Dr. Shao Zifan, and help establish large-scale microchip factories including four in Texas, and others in Italy, Japan, Singapore, and Taiwan.
+In 1977, at 29 years old, Zhang began working at the semi-conductor giant Texas Instruments alongside experts in integrated circuits with his first boss, Nobel Prize in Physics laureate Jack Kilby.
+Starting as a design engineer, Zhang would then develop under the mentorship of Shao Zifan, and help establish large-scale microchip factories including four in Texas, and others in Italy, Japan, Singapore, and Taiwan.
 Zhang would bring his then retired parents to the United States from Taiwan.
-Coincidentally, Zhang Zhangmou, to-be founder of today's largest dedicated pure-play semiconductor foundry, Taiwan Semiconductor Manufacturing Company (TSMC), also worked at Texas Instruments, though the two never crossed-paths.
 In 1996, leaders from a visiting delegation from the now-defunct Chinese Ministry of Electronics Industry approached Zhang in the United States and, noting China's twenty-year gap in semiconductor manufacture, encouraged Zhang to return to mainland China and help his birth nation establish their own chip fabrication industry.
-In 1997, after twenty years of work at Texas Instruments and with prodding from his father to return to their homeland, Zhang agreed.
-Zhang's decision to bring his expertise back to develop the industry in his birth country is likened to Qian Xuesen, who returned from the United States to establish the People's Republic of China's rocket program.
+In 1997, after twenty years of work at Texas Instruments, Chang returned to China.